metablaster/WindowsFirewallRuleset/Readme/MonitoringFirewall.md

 - Process monitor will let you monitor process network activity, in addition of IP address and port you will also know which process and which user (either system or human user) initiated connection, and several other stuff which you can enable as needed in options.
-- Process monitor is must have program, here is a screenshot while monitoring process network activity right now:\
+- Process monitor is must have program, here is a screenshot while monitoring process network activity:\
 click on image to enlarge!
 ![Alternate text](https://i.imgur.com/wNtDw8D.png)
 - Inside the "Config" folder you will find process monitor configuration specialized for firewall